 The Loy Krathong Parade features giant illuminated krathongs, on top of which are perched candidates for the upcoming beauty contest.
 It usually leaves Tha Pae Gate for the Night Market early on the evening of the first day of the festival.

 The most spectacular of the massed balloon launches takes place at the back of Mae Jo University, about 13 kilometers outside town.
 Note that the Mae Jo/Sansai lantern release is not included in the schedule.
 This is not a part of Chiang Mai events, but is something a bit different than most people realize.
 The Mae Jo/Sansai lantern release is put on by the DMC, which is a Buddhist sect who specialize in large-scale events that are particularly photogenic.
-For more information about the DMC see the article on them in Foreign Policy.
+For more information about the DMC see the article on them in [Foreign Policy](http://www.foreignpolicy.com/articles/2011/01/20/close_encounters_of_the_buddhist_kind).
 This event is for Thai believers and hi-so people (who can afford it), tourists and photographers, but is not an actual government-sanctioned event, or an indigenous event, per se.
-This event, again, is separate and is being held on Nov 30th in 2012.
-See the DMC website for more information.
+This event, again, is separate.
+See the [DMC website](http://www.yeepenglanna.net/event.html) for more information.